fdlouky/iot_test/README.md

 # iot_test
 IoT Engineering Test
-1. AA_device_credentials_generator.py: It defines the tasks that the device must execute through the device_function variable.
+1. AA_device_credentials_generator.py: It defines the tasks that the device must execute through the device_function variable and download the credentials to publish in IoT HUB.

 2. AB_device_simulator.py:
     a.
 This script will be into each device.
 It has a device_id provided by the device factory.
 If a credential for this device exists into the device_credentials folder, it will download the json file where device_function is present.
 It recovers from the json all the tasks it should perform: